shinoj-kr/Prompt-Engineering-Portfolio/README.md

 | 4.
 "The quality is okay but slightly overpriced for what you get."   | **Neutral**  |
 | 5.
 "Terrible experience, would not recommend to anyone."             | **Negative** |

+### Step 2: Few-Shot Attempt
+#### Prompt
+Classify customer reviews as Positive, Negative, or Neutral.

+Example 1

+Review:
+"This product exceeded my expectations."

+Sentiment:
+Positive

+Example 2

+Review:
+"Completely broke after one week."

+Sentiment:
+Negative

+Example 3

+Review:
+"It's fine, does what it says."

+Sentiment:
+Neutral

+Example 4

+Review:
+"It works fine, but not value for money"

+Sentiment:
+Negative

+Now classify the following reviews:

+1. "The product arrived damaged and customer service was unhelpful."
+2. "Works as expected, nothing special but does the job."
+3, "Absolutely love this!
+Best purchase I've made all year!"
+4. "The quality is okay but slightly overpriced for what you get."
+5. "Terrible experience, would not recommend to anyone."

+#### LLM Classifications for Few-Shot Attempt

+1. **"The product arrived damaged and customer service was unhelpful."**
+   **Sentiment:** Negative

+2. **"Works as expected, nothing special but does the job."**
+   **Sentiment:** Neutral

+3. **"Absolutely love this!
+Best purchase I've made all year!"**
+   **Sentiment:** Positive

+4. **"The quality is okay but slightly overpriced for what you get."**
+   **Sentiment:** Negative

+5. **"Terrible experience, would not recommend to anyone."**
+   **Sentiment:** Negative